toandv/programming-clojure/src/programming_clojure/chap04/dont-look-for-foreach.md

-## Don't look for the for-eac loop when using a functional programming language
+## Don't look for the for loop when using a functional programming language

 We a list/seq/array of something, we often want to find a way to iterate over it and may do something with each element.